The truth about the climate and ecological emergency

 Approving the mine would be deadly, not just because it would allow 25 years more coal mining in the UK at 9 million tonnes of GHG per year.
 It would also show UK hypocrisy and give other countries a green light to open new coal mines .

-Vanguard Asset Management : the largest investor in coal at $86b ;
+Vanguard Asset Management : The largest investor in coal at $86b ;

 Standard Chartered Bank : #1 UK bank for coal plant developers;

-Javelin Global Commodities : key trader supporting the west cumbria mine;
+Javelin Global Commodities : Key trader supporting the west cumbria mine;

 and our government.